geealbers/qualities/intro.md

 - EPUB did something other earlier formats had failed to do, it allowed publishers to "make public" digital books in a way that was more universal, open and sustainable.
 Mostly.
 - So yes, I actually do love EPUB
 - For its qualities as a publication format
-- And that's what I'm attempting to do here, speak about tehe qualities of digital books.
+- And that's what I'm attempting to do here, speak about the qualities of digital books.
+Actually, the qualities of all books.
 Of the special things that makes them worthy of love and attention, that defines them against other digital formats.
-– Becasue EPUB is just one of many formats out there now, and more yet to come.
-SO our focus here is not on format, but on the qualties of books, and on the digital tools and approaches that make those books happen.
+– Because EPUB is just one of many formats out there now, and more yet to come.
+So our focus here is not on format, but on the qualities of books, and on the digital tools and approaches that make those books happen.